AlekPawlowski/wita_projekt/README.md

 Project goal is to increase my front end skills.

 ## Current todos (to remember):
+- add title to the failure and conditionaly render items
 - add to estate form possibility to add new images
 - add first img to estate list
 - add Loading component